thoughtspot/thoughtspot.github.io/_admin/data-security/audit-logs.md

 ## Third-party security software for security, governance, and monitoring of ThoughtSpot

-You can install supported [third party security and monitoring software]({{ site.baseurl}}/admin/data-security/about-secure-monitor-sw.html#) on a ThoughtSpot cluster.
+You can install supported [third-party security and monitoring software]({{ site.baseurl}}/admin/data-security/about-secure-monitor-sw.html#) on a ThoughtSpot cluster.